 D. Louis Collins, Ph.D.

-My research involves automated anatomical segmentation and atlasing in a neurosurgical context.
+My research involves automated anatomical segmentation and atlasing in a neurological and neurosurgical context.
 Computerized image processing techniques, such as non-linear image registration and model-based segmentation, are used to automatically identify structures within the human brain.
-These techniques are applied to a large database of magnetic resonance (MR) data from normal subjects to quantify anatomical variability.
+These techniques are applied to a large database of magnetic resonance (MR) data from normal subjects to quantify anatomical variability and to compare the brains of people with a neurological disease to the brains of healthy controls.
 In image guided neurosurgery (IGNS), similar techniques provide the surgeon with computerized tools to assist in interpreting anatomical, functional and vascular image data to effectively plan and carry out minimally-invasive neurosurgical procedures.

-Most of my research is described within the context of the Image Processing Laboratory.
+Most of my research is described within the context of the Neuro Imaging and Surgical Technologies Laboratory.
 However, there are some links below that might be of interest:

 Please see my email policy.